Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 ### Limiting Audit Log Generation

-It may be desirable to ignore audit log generation for certain Admin API requests, such as innocuous requests to the `/status` endpoint for healthchecking, or to ignore requests for a given path prefix (e.g., a given Workspace).
+It may be desirable to ignore audit log generation for certain Admin API requests such as innocuous requests to the `/status` endpoint for healthchecking or to ignore requests for a given path prefix (e.g. a given Workspace).
 To this end, the `audit_log_ignore_methods` and `audit_log_ignore_paths` configuration options are presented: